-Ocarina is a very old family of instruments, with the oldest ocarina ever found to be approximately 12,000 years old.
-The ocarina belongs to the family of flutes.
-It is generally oval in shape with four to twelve finger holes, but there are some variations.
+The Ocarina is a very old family of instruments, with the oldest ocarina ever found being approximately 12,000 years old.
+The ocarina belongs to the flute family.
+It is generally oval in shape with four to twelve holes for the fingers, but there are some variations.

-Unlike many flutes, ocarinas do not depend on the length of the tube to produce a specific tone.
-Instead, the sound depends on the proportion of the total area, the holes drilled and the total cubic volume of the instrument.
+Unlike many flutes, ocarinas do not rely on tube length to produce a specific tone.
+Instead, the sound depends on the ratio of the total area, the drilled holes and the total cubic volume of the instrument.
 This means that, unlike a flute, the sound is created by the resonance of the entire cavity.